qmonmous/DataScience-X-Python/Articles/ML_workflow.md

 ### b.
 Deal with outliers

 Outliers are extreme values that can damage our model.
 We can find univariate outliers on a single variable or multivariate outliers in the relationship between two variables.
-You'll have to determine whether there are errors or if values are possible (here you’ll probably need a specific business knowledge).
-If there aren't legit, you'll have to delete them.
+You'll have to determine whether they are errors or if they are possible (here you’ll probably need a specific business knowledge).
+If they aren't legit, you'll have to delete them.

-**Handle univariate outliers**
 We can detect univariate outliers visually by plotting a boxplot...

 ```python